songchaow/proposal-of-plugin-manager/Design and Implementation.md

 - When importing/reloading local plugins, check whether the plugin is imported successfully.

   this can be done by analyzing the result of `QQmlComponent::create()`.
 See [example code](https://github.com/musescore/MuseScore/blob/1d5ae8afbb4b83b36558c1e365e8794d170d5065/mscore/plugin/mscorePlugins.cpp#L91), where the `errors()` method contains related info.

+#### Try to Convert the 2.x Plugin

+ Some of 2.x plugins can be converted to 3.x with some code changes, ~~this process cannot be done automagically yet~~.
+The plugin manager can try doing this job by applying the following two replacements in qml files:

+- from `import MuseScore 1.0` to `import MuseScore 3.0`
+- from `import FileIO 1.0` to `import FileIO 3.0`

+The effect may be limited, but might works sometimes.

 ### Automatic Update